Walking with Dinosaurs: Specials (2000–2003)

 Three special episodes of Walking with Dinosaurs have been produced since the end of the original series.
 The first special was The Ballad of Big Al (2000), which closely followed the format of the original series but mostly focused on a single individual animal, an Allosaurus specimen nicknamed "Big Al".
 In response to complaints from scientists that many details in the original series seemed speculative, The Ballad of Big Al explained virtually every decision in detail and how it was based on fossil evidence.
-The two succeeding specials, The Giant Claw (2002) and Land of Giants (2003), starred wildlife presenter Nigel Marven as a "time-travelling zoologist", traveling back in time and interacting with various dinosaurs and other prehistoric animals.
+The two succeeding specials, The Giant Claw (2002) and Land of Giants (2003), starred wildlife presenter Nigel Marven as a "time-travelling zoologist", travelling back in time and interacting with various dinosaurs and other prehistoric animals.

 Reception

 Walking with Dinosaurs was broadcast to record audiences and is sometimes considered the biggest science documentary series ever created.
 With 15 million viewers viewing the first episode on 4 October 1999 and another 3.91 million viewing it on its repeat the Sunday afterwards, Walking with Dinosaurs is by far the most watched science programme in British television history.
+In the United States, Discovery Channel's airings topped the weekly Nielsen Ratings for prime time cable television, with 10.76 million viewers in the week of 10–16 April 2000.

 By late 2000, 200 million people worldwide had seen the Walking with Dinosaurs.
 By 2005 the number had increased to almost 400 million and by 2009 it was around 700 million; unprecedented numbers for a palaeontology programme.
 In the BFI TV 100, a list compiled by the British Film Institute in 2000 of the greatest British TV programmes of all time and of any genre, Walking with Dinosaurs was placed 72nd.

 Reviews

+Walking with Dinosaurs was released to critical acclaim.
+It was praised in The Guardian, The Observer, The Independent and in The Independent On Sunday.
+Most scientists applauded Walking with Dinosaurs for its use of scientific research and for its portrayal of dinosaurs as animals and not movie monsters.
+Online reviewers were largely positive.
+Common Sense Media praised the program, giving it five stars out of five and saying: